libtcod/python-tcod/README.rst

 Issue Tracker: https://github.com/HexDecimal/python-tdl/issues

-python-tdl is a ctypes port of "libtcod".
+python-tdl is a cffi port of "libtcod".
 You can find more about libtcod at http://roguecentral.org/doryen/libtcod/

 ==============
  Requirements
 ==============
 * Python 2.6+ or 3.x
 * 32 bit Windows, 32/64 bit Linux, or Mac OS/X (64 bit architecture)
+* An up-to-date version of the Python module: cffi

 =========
  License